zachvalenta/jvns.ca/source/_posts/2015-11-27-why-rubys-timeout-is-dangerous-and-thread-dot-raise-is-terrifying.markdown

 ## Not just an implementation issue

-This is not just an implementation issue in Ruby.
+This is not just an implementation issue in Ruby, and you can read [a great comment on Reddit illustrating this](https://www.reddit.com/r/programming/comments/3ui1sw/why_rubys_timeout_is_dangerous_and_threadraise_is/cxfg98b).
 The whole premise of a general timeout method that will interrupt an arbitrary block of code like this is flawed.
 Here's the API again:

 ```
 require 'timeout'